Mao (manga)

 Mao (stylized in all caps) is a Japanese manga series written and illustrated by Rumiko Takahashi.
-It has been serialized in Shogakukan's Weekly Shōnen Sunday magazine since May 2019, with its chapters collected in 26 tankōbon volumes as of November 2025.
+It has been serialized in Shogakukan's Weekly Shōnen Sunday magazine since May 2019, with its chapters collected in 30 tankōbon volumes as of August 2026.
 In North America, the series is licensed for English release by Viz Media.
-An anime television series adaptation produced by Sunrise is set to premiere on NHK General TV in Q2 2026.
+An anime television series adaptation produced by Sunrise aired on NHK General TV from April to September 2026.

 Plot

-Eight years ago, Nanoka Kiba was saved from the wreckage of a fatal accident at Gogyō Town Shopping Center.
-Drawn to the abandoned passage of storefronts on her walk home from school in present day, she becomes inexplicably transported to Japan's Taishō period where she meets the mysterious Mao, a fellow traveler whose arrival at a ghost-inhabited village is simultaneous with hers.
+Eight years ago, Nanoka Kiba was saved from the wreckage of a fatal accident at Gogyo Shopping Center.
+Drawn to the abandoned passage of storefronts on her walk home from school in present day, she becomes inexplicably transported to Japan's Taisho era where she meets the mysterious Mao, a fellow traveler whose arrival at a ghost-inhabited village is simultaneous with hers.
 Together, they investigate the bizarre events that begin to occur around them, and Nanoka soon pieces together her broken memories of the accident and how she and Mao may have something more sinister in common.